vmware/vic/tests/test-cases/Group11-Upgrade/11-01-Upgrade.md

 4. Create container with port mapping
 5. Upgrade VCH to latest version with short timeout 1s
 6. Upgrade VCH to latest version
+6. Roll back to the previous version
+6. Upgrade again to the upgraded version
 6. Check the previous created container and image are still there

 #Expected Outcome: